tdwg/website/content/pages/about/index.md

 ## Participate and contribute

-Participation is the key driver of progress.
+Participation is the key driver of progress in TDWG.
 You do not have to be a member to participate.
 Begin by reading and getting oriented, then participate in our community of interest groups by sharing your opinions and ideas.
-Ultimately, become a leader in TDWG by standing for election to the [Executive Committee](./executive/) or volunteering to lead an [interest group](./community/) or contribute to the work of a [subcommittee](./committees/).
+Perhaps sooner than you expected, you might become a leader in TDWG.
+Consider standing for election to the [Executive Committee](./executive/), stepping up to lead an [interest group](./community/), or contributing to the work of a [subcommittee](./committees/).

 #### Conferences